-Throughout 6th form there are numerous opportunities for our students to get involved in areas beyond their curricular studies.
-We encourage all Year 13 students to embark on at least one activity.
+Throughout 6th form there are numerous opportunities for our pupils to get involved in areas beyond their curricular studies.
+We encourage all Year 13 pupils to embark on at least one activity.

-Many Sixth Form students support younger students in chosen subject areas where they have an interest and specialism.
-This is especially valuable experience for those students interested in teaching or social care professional career pathways.
+Many Sixth Form pupils support younger pupils in chosen subject areas where they have an interest and specialism.
+This is especially valuable experience for those pupils interested in teaching or social care professional career pathways.

 A team of Senior Prefects are appointed in the summer term of Year 13, along with two Head Prefects.
 The group sets their own agenda and work with members of the school community to make their suggestions become reality.